ThoughtWorks-Bangalore/Data-Science/README.md

-# Geek Night Bengaluru
+# Data Science event

 An open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

 ## Quick Start & Auto Deployment

 From the GitHub page, navigate to `content` folder and create/edit a `yyyy-mm.html` file.
 See [content/example.html](content/example.html) for possible parameters.

 **NOTE:** GitHub's "create/edit file" buttons are very small and hard to find, but they are there (as long as you're logged in and have push rights to this repo).